nlulic/slate-table/README.md

 Checks if the current selection can be merged.
 Merging is not possible when any of the following conditions are met:
 - The selection is empty.
-- The selection is not within the same "thead", "tbody," or "tfoot" section.
+- The selection is not within the same "thead," "tbody," or "tfoot" section.

 ###### Usage